ahf/onion-tex/src/pandoc/prosa_june/slides.markdown

 ## Anti-censorship Strategies

-\begin{itemize}[label=\textbullet]
-    \item Censors will apply censorship to  nodes in the network.
+- Censors will apply censorship to  nodes in the network.
-    \item Same for known bridges.
+- Same for known bridges.
-    \item Solution: either make it hard to analyze the traffic or make it hard to block the bridges.
+- Solution: either make it hard to analyze the traffic or make it hard to block the bridges.
-\end{itemize}

 ## Pluggable Transports {.c}